-- A welcoming and clean environment for patients - Medicines management was thorough and appropriately stored - Medical records were well maintained, secure and easy to navigate.
+- A welcoming and clean environment for patients - Appropriate infection, prevention and control (IPC) processes - Medical records were well maintained, secure and easy to navigate.

 Quality of Management and Leadership

 Overall summary:

 We found the registered manager was patient focused and had appropriate skills and knowledge to deliver safe treatments to patients.